 4) Deepen Relationships with Leads and Customers

 When you have business coming in, you need to focus on fulfilling those commitments and working with those specific customers.
-But once a sale has been fulfilled for a customer, they don’t disappear from the sales cycle, and they shouldn’t vanish from your radar.
-Your best customers are going to be those that frequent your business, so you need to nurture your customer base just as you would any other group of leads.
+But once a sale has been fulfilled for a customer, they don’t disappear from the sales cycle.
+And they shouldn’t vanish from your radar.
+Your best customers are going to be those that frequent your business.
+You need to nurture your customer base just as you would any other group of leads.

 Marketing automation takes some of the stress out of this process by identifying when past leads and customers should be contacted again, and offering them content to enhance their experience with you.
-For instance, once a lead has made a purchase, automation can be used to send them information on how to get the most from the product they purchased, and, down the road, to reach out with similar products they may be interested in.
+For instance, once a lead has made a purchase, automation can be used to send them information on how to get the most from the product they purchased.
+Down the road, automation can suggest similar products they may be interested in.
 This helps to deepen the customer’s relationship with you, especially as personalization is the preferred way for leads to receive communications from brands.